Return to Niagara Spring Garden Tour

 8:30 a.m. to 6:30 p.m.

 Public $150; Members $140

 In the afternoon, we will travel above the Niagara Escarpment towards the Binbrook and Cayuga areas.
-Our first stop is a large 3 acre plus country garden that features a romantic sunken garden built within the ruins of a former building.
-This same garden has dozens of colourful garden beds, unique architectural, sculptural accessories and an amazing vegetable garden.
+Our first stop is The Potting Shed in Dunnville which offers the complete garden experience: a comprehensive garden centre, gift shop, propagation beds, beautiful display gardens (includes spectacular sculptures by one of the owners) and several garden ponds.
+If this is not enough, there are some very friendly farm animals that always welcome visitors.
+Our visit will provide the opportunity to purchase a wide variety of fabulous perennials (hostas and day lilies a specialty), shrubs, ornamental grasses or perhaps a unique gift from the gift shop.
+The owners have also agreed to give us a tour of their private gardens, which is a special treat.
 Last, but not least, is another large country garden in the Cayuga area.
 Designed, developed and maintained by the owners.
 This garden, which has been featured in many garden magazines, is a plant paradise with vast collections of woody and herbaceous plants, a large lily pond, vegetable garden and many interesting whimsical recyclables.

 Today’s garden visit will be special provide lasting memories and much to talk about on the way back to Toronto.